 - Support as the current project will have a positive impact on the cottage and on Wilcox Street

 - Impact on the character and historic part of Solva

 - Holiday home proposed and should be kept for the locals not for second homes

 - Party wall concerns

 - Boundary ownership concern to rear

 - Loss of boundary landscaping

 - Loss of privacy

 - Access issues

 - Design, scale, height and material concerns

 - Loss of light/overshadowing

 - Use of proposed ancillary structure

 - Damp concerns to neighbouring properties with property not being occupied 12 months of the year

-The above matters have been considered within the main report below except for the third party civil issues and the use issues on a unrestricted residential dwelling which are not material to this application.
+The above matters have been considered within the main report below except for the third party civil issues.
+In that regard there is no planning requirement to occupy a dwelling and this matter is not material to this application.